Alvicina/1.LIBFT/README.md

 This project was first done and finished in a different repo to this one (42 camps provides us with independent repos for each project).
 Once finished, the project was then copied to my personal repo in gitHub.

-Below is a pdf with the project requirements as specified by 42 campus:
+In the following pdf you can find the project requirements as specified by 42 campus:
 [README_LIBFT.pdf](https://github.com/Alvicina/LIBFT/files/15310029/README_LIBFT.pdf)